Home Vancouver Events Calendar Festivals and Events in Vancouver

 • Barclay Manor – a haunted house in Vancouver’s West End.
 (In late October.)

 • Vancouver Halloween Expo – a Halloween and anime-themed trade show.
-(TBC)
+(Not happening in 2024.)

 • Vancouver Halloween Parade – a parade along Howe Street and Granville between Drake and Smithe.
-(TBC)
+(Not happening in 2024.)

 Food and Drink-Related Events in October